indianspeedster/chi-edge/edge_cpu_inference.md

 ::: {.cell .markdown}

-This notebook assumes you already have a "lease" available for a Raspberry Pi device on the CHI@Edge testbed.
+This notebook assumes you already have a "lease" available for a device on the CHI@Edge testbed.
 Then, it will show you how to:

 * launch a "container" on that device
 * attach an IP address to the container, so that you can access it over SSH